eternalearth888/startingNull/Jack/BlogJack.md

 				+A Jack subroutine can be a function, a method, or a constructor +THERE MUST BE ONE MAIN CLASS AND ONE OF ITS METHODS MUST BE MAIN

+//NOTE: did not complete as much as i wanted today because i have a lot of homework tonight so i was doing the project in between breaks and what not. tomorrow night i will do at least two hours//